 I will now discuss the differences regarding price, features, and applications.

 The wavelength of the laser determines the type of material the laser is suitable for cutting/engraving and the range of applications.
-Although both fiber lasers and diode lasers are solid-state lasers, there is a difference between the wavelengths of the two.
+Although both fiber lasers and diode lasers are solid-state lasers, there is a difference.

 The fiber laser has a fiber source and a wavelength of typically 1064 nm, which metals easily absorb.
 The fiber laser is undoubtedly the best laser for cutting/engraving metals.